-In the visual aspect, I initially worked with the PixxelShox language (http://www.polhosting.info/web-archives/pixelshox_technology/ ) and later QuartzComposer, which is part of the Xcode development environment for Apple computers, both programming environments are free.
+In the visual aspect, I initially worked with the PixxelShox language (http://www.polhosting.info/web-archives/pixelshox_technology/ ) and later QuartzComposer, which is part of the Xcode development environment for Apple computers, both programming environments were free.

 In connection with the Audible, the series of works titled Audible EcoSystemics by the Italian composer Agostino di Scipio, under whom I studied at CCMIX, Paris in 2003 is a close referent to some of the concepts of the Autopoietic Systems.
 At the time, he was beginning that series and those ideas were extensively discussed.
 Audible Ecosystems work with the acoustics of the place where they are presented, several microphones are distributed throughout the concert hall in order to capture the sound of the room’s resonance; di Scipio generally adds traditional instruments to his compositions, mixing the sounds of the instruments with those of the concert hall, creating a process of controlled feedback.
 Another important referent is the polemic piece by John Cage titled 4’33’ of 1952 where the performer executes silence, allowing the natural sounds of the environment and the public to become the protagonists of the piece, accenting the process of listening in the listener rather than the issuer of the sound.
 Both composers develop a body of work where the process and the interrelation with the environment is fundamental.